sidneylok/Personal/gueSSeR_Final Design Report.md

 [Where did you find this information about treated water turbidity for AguaClara?
 It is wrong!]
 [Addressed -SL] AguaClara plants typically have an output turbidity of less than 0.3 NTU, meeting Honduran standards but not US EPA standards.
 According to Brooks et. al., AguaClara plants are able to robustly remove E. coli from water being treated.

 The Pall Aria module data sheet notes that the output turbidity of their filters should be less than 0.1 NTU, which is under US EPA standards.
 The Pall Aria module is also capable of removing Cryptosporidium, Giardia, and MS2 coliphage or bacteriophage.
 [Do StaRS filters remove pathogens?
-See http://www.ajtmh.org/content/journals/10.4269/ajtmh.17-0577]
+See http://www.ajtmh.org/content/journals/10.4269/ajtmh.17-0577] [Addressed -SL]

 [what is the flow rate of the module?
 Go metric!
 The data you present is useless without providing flow rates.]
 [Sidney: Unable to retrieve information.]
 ### Plan-view Area